 NOTE: The EXER 180/280 requirement in the major may be waived if students can demonstrate current certification in first aid/CPR.
 Such a waiver does not alter the physical education activity course requirement toward the Salem Impact.

-EXER 210.
-Nutrition (3 hrs)
+EXER/NUTR 210.
+Introduction to Nutrition (3 hrs)

 EXER 250.
 Care and Prevention of Athletic Injuries (3 hrs)

 EXER 255.
 Organization and Administration in Exercise Science (3 hrs)